Herbal Approaches To Modulating iNOS, IL-6, TNFA, COX-2, and IL-10

 Using Food Chemistry To Modulate Key Inflammatory and Immune Genes

-One of the most common markers of interest is iNOS (NOS2), and shown in this article[1] are clear options for downregulating NOS2.
-However, each herb shown also has other effects in other pathways.
-As a simple example, each herb needs to use a specific CYP450 Phase 1 detox gene, and likely also use NQO1 to become ubiquinated.
-Fenugreek certainly is a NOS2 inhibitor, but it also has strong estrogenic effects, and effects on fatty acid metabolism that should be considered.
+One of the most common markers of inflammation is iNOS (NOS2), and this article[1] reveals several herbs that down-regulate NOS2 to quell inflammation.
+However, this doesn’t happen in isolation, and each herb shown also effects other pathways.
+For example, each herb utilizes a specific CYP450 Phase 1 detox gene, and it may also use NQO1 to become ubiquinated.
+When deciding which herbs to use, one must consider all potential impacts.
+To illustrate, consider fenugreek.
+It is a potent NOS2 inhibitor, but it also has strong estrogenic effects, as well as effects on fatty acid metabolism.

 Rosemary